Recent Updates

 I do research on AI safety and security.
 Reach out to me via email if you’d like to get in contact for discussion or collaboration.
 I’m always open to talk about research ideas.

 I’m broadly interested in the security and robustness for deep learning models as well as understanding their capabilities for generalization in out of distribution settings.
-Right now, I’m particularly focused on the ability of LLMs to encode and interpret subliminal information.
+I’ve recently been researching the ability of LLMs to encode and interpret information that is subliminal to humans.
+Currently, I’m focused on defending against data poisoning threats, which I believe pose a critical risk as the adoption of AI increases exponentially.

-At NYU, I’m advised by Rico Angell and He He, working on jailbreak defenses and model interpretability.
-I’m also extremely fortunate to be mentored by Chawin Sitawarin during my undergraduate studies at UC Berkeley as a part of David Wagner’s group.
+I’m currently advised by Shi Feng under the MATS research fellowship.
+At NYU, I’m advised by Rico Angell in He He’s research group.
+I’m also extremely fortunate for the mentorship of Chawin Sitawarin (Google DeepMind) during my undergraduate studies at UC Berkeley as a part of David Wagner’s group.

-I’m also a fan of landscape photography.
-Here’s a randomly sampled photo from my portfolio:
+I’m a fan of landscape photography.
+Here’s a randomly sampled photo from my portfolio, most of which were taken on my Canon EOS R50:

 Publications